Then you’re in the right place.

 Your ability to run your business operations depend on the cash inflow.
 It doesn’t matter how many sales you have made or how much credit you have offered.
 What matters is how effective you are tracking each sale?
 And how many of them have paid you for the service/product?

 At the end of the month, you have to pay your vendors and suppliers.
-Unless you do not have cash you cannot pay your bills, employees, or make other valuable investments.
+Unless you do not have the cash you cannot pay your bills, employees, or make other valuable investments.

 There are several invoice tracking tools in the market.
 Instead of manually going after each one of your customers, just automate the process.
 You’ll save your time as well as your energy.